Accurate and convergent energetics of color centers by wavefunction theory: Results

-Note that this approach requires at least 2 shells around the vacancy; hence, MODEL-1 is the minimal conceivable size.
-Larger clusters, MODEL-2 and MODEL-3, were constructed analogously considering models of carbons up to the third and fourth shell, respectively.
+The general MODEL-$n$ can be constructed analogously: the innermost $n$ shells around the vacancy were optimized, by constraining the position of the carbon atoms in shell $n+1$ and the terminating hydrogens in shell $n+2$.
+In this work, we studied $n$=1-4 cases, i.e., C$_{15}$H$_{36}$N$^-$, C$_{39}$H$_{60}$N$^-$, C$_{81}$H$_{108}$N$^-$, and C$_{145}$H$_{148}$N$^-$ clusters.

-By constraining the position of the outer atoms, our model not only considers the compression of the bulk material, but also the relatively limited number of atoms to be relaxed, giving the chance to perform geometry optimization on a high-level theory for all states of interest.
-While the accurate modeling of transition energies requires the comprehensive treatment of correlation effects, the geometry optimization, which involves bond stretching processes, can be readily performed by capturing merely the static correlations.
+By constraining the position of the outer atoms, our model not only considers the compression of the surrounding diamond but it also gives the chance to perform geometry optimization on a high-level theory for all states of interest due to the relatively limited number of atoms to be relaxed.
+While the accurate modeling of transition energies requires the comprehensive treatment of correlation effects, the state specific geometry optimization, which involves bond stretching processes, can be readily performed by capturing merely the static correlations.
 Therefore, we applied the CASSCF approach for the constrained relaxation of the cluster models.
-These calculations were feasible in practice since in MODEL-1, 2, and 3 one only has to optimize the position of 4, 16, and 40 atoms, respectively.
+These calculations were feasible in practice since in MODEL-1, 2, 3, and 4 one only has to optimize the position of 4, 16, 40, and 82 atoms, respectively.
+Finally, we remark that the N-V axis is aligned with the magnetic axis in all calculations.